 - In a hot real estate market like Toronto’s, homes are appreciating fast.
-If you can comfortably afford it, wouldn’t you rather enjoy the benefits of an $800,000 house increasing 20% instead of a $600,000 house?
-That’s an extra profit of $40,000.
-And because it’s your primary home, the whole $160,000 is tax-free!
-Of course this works in reverse too, so if the market is declining, you stand to lose more.
+If you can comfortably afford it, wouldn’t you rather enjoy the benefits of an $1,300,000 house increasing instead of a $900,000 house?
+And because it’s your primary home, the whole increase in value is tax-free!
+Of course, this works in reverse too, so if the market is declining, you stand to lose more.

 Whether or not you should buy your second home first depends on a number of factors:

 - How much mortgage you qualify for and can comfortably afford